open-component-model/MPAS/docs/concepts/product-deployment.md

       - 5.3 if more than one target matches constraint, then select at random
       - 5.4 set the `spec.target` field on `ProductDeployment` to the target
     - 6. if the target field is non-empty create a Flux Kustomization configured with the target's KubeConfig which reconciles the Flux Source from step 4
-  - 2.1 the pipeline CR should set the `ProductDeployment` CR as owner
   - 3. the target controller will update the CR with a targetRef that the pipeline item ends up using

 The `ProductDescription` may define the kind and features of the `Target`'s it requires.
 Because of this it is necessary for the product controller to make a scheduling decision of the basis of the information provided in the `ProductDescription` and the `Target`'s available within the MPAS system.
 Once a target is chosen then it is assigned to a specific pipeline in the `ProductDeployment` and from this point onwards is immutable.